zdravkov/kendo-docs/api/wrappers/jsp/stockchart/seriesitem-border.md

 ### color `String`

 The color of the border.
+It defaults to the color of the current series.

 #### Example
     <kendo:stockChart-seriesItem-border color="color">